Transfer of Credit from Other Law Schools

 CUNY Law does not accept transfer credit for courses taken pass/fail.

 (If a student earns a grade of C+ or lower or has taken a course on a pass/fail basis, the student will not receive transfer credit for the class.)

 A student who takes a course that has been approved by the Associate Dean for Academic Affairs and who receives a grade of “C+” or better will not receive transfer credit until the Office of Registration and Records Management receives an official transcript for that student from the other law school.

 All grades of “C+” or better in transfer credit courses will be entered as “Credit” on the student’s CUNY School of Law transcript and will not be calculated into a student’s grade point average.

 To receive transfer credit for courses that were successfully completed at another law school prior to admission to CUNY School of Law, a student must request consideration for credit in his or her application for admission to the Law School.
 If a student requests such consideration, the Associate Dean for Academic Affairs will determine whether, or how many, credits will be granted.
 In compliance with Law School policy, no more than 28 credit-hours can be transferred.

 Currently Enrolled Students

 Requests for transfer of credit should be directed to the Associate Dean for Academic Affairs who must approve both the course and the request to transfer credits prior to the student taking the course.
-The Law School may accept credits from other law schools that are earned during the period of matriculation toward the CUNY degree in three circumstances:
+We may accept credits from other law schools that are earned during the period of matriculation toward the CUNY degree in three circumstances: